 PA Core Standard CC.2.2.HS.D.7 Create and graph equations or inequalities to describe numbers or relationships.
 Taught in Unit(s) Unit 1 Explanation/Example of Standard wiewe wethode Write, solve, and/or graph linear equations using va Write, solve, and/or graph linear inequalities using va Common Misconceptions 1.
 Students may believe that the use of alg ebraic expressions is merely the abstract re not like terms.
 For example, $2 + 3x = 5x$ or 3x + 2y = 5xy.
-3. Students sometimes forget the coefficier $2x + 3x = 5x$. t of 1 when adding like terms.
+3. Students sometimes forget the coefficier $2x + 3x = 5x$ . t of 1 when adding like terms.
 For example, $x +$ rms when multiplying.
 For example, $6(2x + 1) =$ 5.
 Students may not follow the Order of Operations when simplifying expressions.
-For example, when x = 3 may be incorrectly evaluated as .
+For example, when $x = 3$ may be incorrectly evaluated as .
 Another common mistake occurs when the distributive property should be used prior to adding/subtracting.
-For example, 2 + 3(x - 1) incorrectly becomes 5(x - 1) = 5x - 5.
+For example, $2 + 3(x - 1)$ incorrectly becomes $5(x - 1) = 5x - 5$ .
 6. Students fail to use the property of exponents correctly when using the distributive property.
-For example, $3x(2x-1) = 6x - 3x = 3x$. of expressions.
+For example, $3x(2x-1) = 6x - 3x = 3x$ . of expressions.
 For example, they will write 4x 8.
-Students routinely see $-3^2 = (-3)^2$.
-A met 8.
-Students routinely see $-3^2 = (-3)^2$.
-A method that may clear up the misconception is to use the proper terminology "the opposite of 3 squared is negative 9" and "the square of 5 1 sions that contain a difference of terms.
+Students routinely see -3 = (-3).
+A method that may clear up the misconception is to use the proper terminology "the opposite of 3 squared is negative 9" and "the square of negative 3 is positive 9."
+5 1 sions that contain a difference of terms.
 For s often incorrectly translated as 8 - 5 n .
-10. Additionally, they believe that the labels and scales on a graph are not important and can be assumed by a reader, and that it is always necessary to use the entire graph of a number line when solving a problem as i 11.
-Students do not know when to include the 11.
-Students do not know when to include the "or equal to" bar when translating the graph of an inequality.
+10. Additionally, they believe that the labels and scales on a graph are not important and can be assumed by a reader, and that it is always necessary to use the entire graph of a number line when solving a problem as its model.
+11. Students do not know when to include the "or equal to" bar when translating the graph of an inequality.
 12. Students may believe that solving an equation such as involves subtracting 3x from every term, instead of combining like-terms then solving.
 13. Some students may believe that for equations containing fractions only on one side, it requires "clearing fractions" (the use of multiplication) only on that side of the equation.
-14. Students may confuse the rule of changing a sign of an inequality when multiplying or dividing by a negative number with changing the sign of an inequality when one or two sides of the inequality become negative, for example $3x > -15$ equals $x < -5$.
+14. Students may confuse the rule of changing a sign of an inequality when multiplying or dividing by a negative number with changing the sign of an inequality when one or two sides of the inequality become negative, for example $3x > -15$ equals $x < -5$ .
 Big Idea(s) Essential Question(s) Numbers, measures, expressions, equations, and inequalities can represent mathematical situations and How can we show that algebraic properties and processes are extensions of arithmetic properties structures in many equivalent forms.
 Patterns exhibit relationships that can be extended and processes, and how can we use algebraic properties and processes to solve problems?